barriosjorge/gmt_docs/src/observatory_services.rst

        optimal communication pattern, how to register component services in runtime database.

+  Base classes in the Core Component Framework wrap these low-level interfaces in a simplified high-level application-programming interface (API), reducing the overhead necessary to integrate a software component into the GMT system.
+  When a component is deployed and its service adapters setup and bootstrapped, all the component service features become available system-wide.
+Service adapters can be shared between components depending on the performance requirements.

   Communication between adapters and supervisors may follow different communication patterns (e.g., publish/subscribe, push/pull, request/reply).
   Section XXX (Core Component Framework) describes the different communication patterns that are available.

 *Service Supervisors*
 .....................